symfony/symfony-docs/contributing/documentation/format.rst

 been made in Symfony, you should precede your description of the change with the corresponding directive and a short description:

-For a new feature or a behaviour change use the ``.. versionadded:: 3.x``
+For a new feature or a behavior change use the ``.. versionadded:: 3.x``
 directive:

 .. code-block:: rst